magictrick-dev/Ninetails/README.md

 Run the build script, which is automatically configured with all the options necessary to compile the project at the root directory.

 Output files are stored in `bin/*`, including the executable.
+You will need to create this folder or modify the build file to accomodate a different directory.

 No other dependencies required.